j50n/deno-proc/examples/pushiterable/README.md

 # Use `PushIterable` to Implement Workers

 `proc` can be used to manage persistent child processes that accept messages from your parent process and respond back with messages of their own.
-This is simlar to web workers but with fewer limitations.
+In order to "push" messages to a process, you need to use a [PushIterable](../../runners/push-iterable.ts).
+This technique is simlar to web workers but with fewer limitations.

-Note that this isn't limited to processes that run Deno.
-You could just as easily run something like `grep` or `awk` or something written in Python.
+Note that this isn't limited to processes that run Deno, even though that is our example.
+You could just as easily run something like `grep` or `awk` or something written in Python as a child process that is managed this way.

 ## Run the Example